wavefrontHQ/docs/pages/doc/integrations_gcp_API.md

 You can update a GCP integration through the API.

-In this example, we update an existing GCP integration to retrieve the metrics for the following list of categories:
+In this example, we update an existing GCP integration to retrieve the metrics **only** for the following list of categories:

 * Apigee
 * App Engine